The Programme

 - —Moderator: Peter Hyland, Chair, Leadership for Cities & Industry Fellow, University of Queensland

 Two of the most consequential urban stories of our century — a billion-strong India urbanising at unprecedented pace, and a city-state that rewrote the playbook — in the same room, in the same hour.
+A fireside exchange across two very different theories of the city: what India can borrow from Singapore's compact discipline, and what Singapore, in turn, might learn from the scale, pluralism and improvisation of India's transition.

 - —Carla Bartoli, Farm Cultural Park / Countless Cities — Young Creator in Residence